oltrevale/one_piece/README.md

 ```

 #### add
-to downloada and add a chapter  to a  chapter or range of chapter in pdf file created by this program
+to download and add a chapter to a chapter or range of chapter in pdf file created by this program

 ```
 py main.py add {nome file without extension} {chapter to download}